 A financial report may be broken down into a discrete set of report components which are organized together for some purpose.
 These report components can be grouped in to similar components.
 For example, a balance sheet is a discrete report component.
-Every SEC XBRL financial filer reports a balance sheet.
+Every public company reports a balance sheet in their financial report.